kritikaxos/Stay_Mate/README.md

-Roommate Finder
-A full-stack web application that allows users to search for roommates and list available rooms based on location, price, and amenities.
-The platform includes authentication, interactive maps, and filtering options to find the best match.
+Roommate Finder is a comprehensive full-stack web application designed to streamline the process of finding and listing available rooms.
+Users can effortlessly search for roommates based on location, budget, and amenities while leveraging interactive features for an enhanced experience.

-Tech Stack 🛠️
+Technology Stack 🛠️
 Frontend:
-React.js (Vite)
+React.js (Vite) – Fast and efficient development framework for seamless user interactions.

-React Context API for authentication
+React Context API – Secure authentication and state management.

-Leaflet.js for interactive maps
+Leaflet.js – Dynamic, user-friendly interactive maps.

-CSS Modules for styling
+CSS Modules – Modular styling for maintainable and scalable UI.

 Backend:
-Node.js + Express.js
+Node.js & Express.js – Scalable, high-performance backend framework.

-MongoDB + Mongoose for database
+MongoDB & Mongoose – Flexible and powerful database management.

-JWT Authentication (HTTP-only cookies)
+JWT Authentication (HTTP-only cookies) – Secure user authentication and session handling.

-Features
+Key Features ✔️
-✔️ User Authentication – Sign up, log in, and manage your account securely ✔️ Post Rooms – List available rooms with photos, descriptions, and amenities ✔️ Find Rooms – Search for nearby rooms using filters and an interactive map ✔️ Notifications – Receive updates when someone sends a roommate request ✔️ Image Uploads – Preview and manage uploaded photos before posting ✔️ Location Picker – Automatically fetch or manually select location
+Secure User Authentication – Register, log in, and manage accounts with industry-standard security measures.

+Room Listings – Easily post available rooms with images, descriptions, and amenities for prospective roommates.

+Advanced Room Search – Intuitive filtering and interactive map integration for precise location-based searches.

+Real-Time Notifications – Receive instant updates on roommate requests and room availability.

+Image Upload & Management – Preview, edit, and organize photos before publishing listings.

+Location Selection – Automatically fetch or manually input location details for seamless room discovery.

+With Roommate Finder, users gain access to an intuitive platform designed to simplify the process of securing accommodations and finding compatible roommates.
+Whether listing a room or searching for one, the platform ensures a seamless experience.